 - 1 cup oat flour use gluten free for GF version

 - 2 scoops plant based protein powder vanilla flavored

 - Preheat waffle maker.
 In a large mixing bowl, whisk eggs, yogurt and milk.
 Add oat flour and protein powder; whisk until well combined.

-- Make waffles according to your waffle maker’s instructions.
-Amount of batter depends on the size of your waffle maker.
-I have similar to this non-stick one and used a large ice cream scoop of batter per waffle.
+- Make waffles according to your waffle maker's instructions.
+The amount of batter will depend on the size of your waffle maker.
+I use a large ice cream scoop of batter per waffle.

 Store: Refrigerate for up to a week or freeze for up to 6 months.

 - Once preheated, give your waffle iron a light spray with cooking spray.

 - Some of my favorite waffle toppings include fruit (especially berries), whipped cream or whipped coconut cream, and maple syrup.

 Recipes and images are a copyright of ifoodreal.com.
 It is against the law to republish recipes anywhere including social media, print and all world wide web.
 Nutritional info is provided for informational purposes only and to the best knowledge.

 This is a sponsored conversation written by me on behalf of Burt’s Bees .
 The opinions and text are all mine.